 As for quarterly goal setting on a team and company level, Objectives and Key Results (OKRs) are very effective for a remote team.

 OKRs are a goal-setting system that helps everyone focus on what needs to be improved at the company and team levels.
 The O stands for Objectives.
-These are your big aspirational goals.
+These are your committed or aspirational goals.
 From there you have to set your Key Results which are the measurable outcomes that define what the success of the Objective looks like.

 Using OKRs and Weekly Planning together lets your team focus on daily tasks while keeping big Objectives in mind.
 So, that gives a sense of purpose and team work even when you haven’t seen your coworkers for a while.